 Leadership Blair County Youth is specifically designed for the development of servant leadership in youth from eight Blair County schools.
 Like the Leadership Blair County Adult program, LBCY is limited to 24 members annually.

-Lunch 'n' Learn allows The CHamber to offer educational programming at a time of day that accomodates business people whose work schedules free-up around the noon-time hour.
+Lunch 'n' Learn allows the Chamber to offer educational programming at a time of day that accommodates business people whose work schedules free-up around the noon-time hour.

 Presidents' Forum is The Chamber's formalized networking program for upper management executives who meet specific business qualifications.
 Forum groups consist of eight participants from diverse businesses who meet each month to discuss all factors that influence the ability to effectively do business.

 Safety Programs are held monthly, focusing on regulatory compliance, disaster prevention, and, periodically, human-resource issues that involve health or safety.